jump to navigation

 Law without ethics?
 February 10, 2010

-Posted by Sverre in : Human rights , 1 comment so far
+Posted by Sverre in : Human rights , comments closed

 The Norwegian weekly newspaper Morgenbladet brings a thought-provoking piece this week by professor Hans Petter Graver, dean of the Faculty of Law at the University of Oslo.
 In a recent book by novelist Kjartan Fløgstad, the way the law profession went into the service of Nazi Germany is put in a very bad light.